Unboxed-Software/solana-course/content/immutable-owner.md

 # Lab

-In this lab we'll be creating a token account with an immutable owner.
+In this lab, we'll be creating a token account with an immutable owner.
 We'll then write tests to check if the extension is working as intended by attempting to transfer ownership of the token account.

 ### 1. Setup Environment